- a tumor of the brain composed of neuroglia.

 Examples from the Web for glioma

-Steven C. Moore et al., "Height, Body Mass Index, and Physical Activity in Relation to glioma Risk."
+Steven C. Moore et al., "Height, Body Mass Index, and Physical Activity in Relation to Glioma Risk."15 Shocking Exercise Facts

 It is sharply defined from the surrounding cerebral tissue, and is therefore more favourable for operation than glioma.

 A sudden and serious aggravation of symptoms may result from hæmorrhage into a soft tumour, such as glioma.